Cost of Living Comparison Between Cameroon and United States Cost of Living Comparison Between Cameroon and United States

 Monthly Cost of Living

-Cameroon is roughly 77% cheaper than United States on average – the gap runs across housing, groceries, transport, and services.
+The cost of living in Cameroon is roughly 76% lower than in United States on average – the gap runs across housing, groceries, transport, and services.

 Currency